All Episodes

 Now, we do have great people that are doing amazing work.

-And I will tell you, um, one of them is a guy by the name we now know, Doug Collins.
+And I will tell you, one of them is a guy by the name we now know, Doug Collins.

-Doug Collins is the one that got us the Bruce Orr closed door testimony.
+Doug Collins is the one that got us the Bruce Orr closed-door testimony.

 He's going to be on with us tomorrow.

-Uh he got us the Lisa Page testimony, got us the struck testimony.
+He got us the Lisa Page testimony.

 He got us the McCain Aid testimony.